NRCan/geo-deep-learning/docs/source/mode/index.rst

 Training, along with validation and testing phase is where the neural network learns to use the data prepared in the previous phase to make all the predictions.
 The crux of the learning process is the training phase.
 During the training the data are separated in three for training, validation and test.
-The samples labeled "*trn*" as per above are used to train the neural network, the samples labeled "*val*" are used to estimate the training error (i.e. loss) on a set of sub-images not used for training, after every epoch and at the end of all epochs, the model with the lowest error on validation data is loaded and samples labeled "*tst*", if they exist, are used to estimate the accuracy of the model on sub-images unseen during training or validation.
+The samples labeled "*trn*" as per above are used to train the neural network.
+The samples labeled "*val*" are used to estimate the training error (i.e. loss) on a set of sub-images not used for training.
+After every epoch and at the end of all epochs, the model with the lowest error on validation data is loaded and use on the samples labeled "*tst*" if they exist.
+The result of those "*tst*" images is used to estimate the accuracy of the model, since those images were unseen during training nor validation.
 For all those steps, we have the parameters that can be found in :ref:`configurationdefaultparam` under ``training`` and this configuration file look a like:

 .. literalinclude:: ../../../config/training/default_training.yaml
    :language: yaml

-blabla
+This section will follow soon.

 .. _inference: